 New versions of DXVK 2.3.1 and vkd3d-proton 2.12 with Direct3D implementation on top of the Vulkan API

-The release of the DXVK 2.3.1 layer is available, providing an implementation of DXGI (DirectX Graphics Infrastructure), Direct3D 9, 10 and 11, working through call translation to the Vulkan API.
-DXVK requires Vulkan 1.3 API-enabled drivers such as Mesa RADV 22.0, NVIDIA 510.47.03, Intel ANV 22.0, and AMDVLK.
-DXVK can be used to run 3D applications and games on Linux using Wine, serving as a higher performance alternative to Wine's built-in Direct3D 9/10/11 implementations running on top of OpenGL.
+DXVK 2.3.1 is now available, providing an implementation of DXGI (DirectX Graphics Infrastructure), Direct3D 9, 10, and 11, running via call translation to the Vulkan API.
+DXVK requires drivers that support the Vulkan 1.3 API, such as Mesa RADV 22.0, NVIDIA 510.47.03, Intel ANV 22.0, and AMDVLK.
+DXVK can be used to run 3D applications and games in Linux using Wine, serving as a higher-performance alternative to Wine's built-in Direct3D 9/10/11 implementations running on top of OpenGL.

 Major changes:

-• If the system supports the Vulkan extension VK_NV_raw_access_chains, it is used to increase the efficiency of generating shader code on NVIDIA GPUs, which makes it possible to bring the performance of some games using D3D11 closer to the performance when using Windows drivers.
-To work, you need at least NVIDIA 550.40.55 drivers and Proton Experimental versions installed.
+• If the system supports the Vulkan extension VK_NV_raw_access_chains, it can be used to increase the efficiency of shader code generation on NVIDIA GPUs, which allows the performance of some games using D3D11 to be closer to the performance when using Windows-drivers.
+At a minimum, NVIDIA drivers 550.40.55 and Proton Experimental versions must be installed.

 • For D3D9-based games, the method of copying system buffers to the GPU has been redesigned, resulting in improved performance in games such as Shank 2, Flammable Freddy and Blood Rayne.